-Community of Practice (COP) is something that many coaching associations offer as an opportunity to build and practise specific skills with other coaches.
+Community of Practice (COP) is something that many coaching associations offer as an opportunity to build and practice specific skills with other coaches.

 For example, ICF members have access to free and low-cost sessions, 1 – 2 hours long, where you learn about and practice specific core competencies.

 I recently attended one of these that was free to ICF members or $50 for non-members.
 It focused on maintaining presence, ICF core competency #5, and it was a lot of breakout room work for practice conversations with other coaches of varying levels of experience.